instaloader/instaloader/docs/basic-usage.rst

     instaloader profile [profile ...]

-where ``profile`` is the name of a profile you want to download.
+where ``profile`` is the instagram username of a profile you want to download.
 Instead of only one profile, you may also specify a list of profiles.

 To later **update your local copy** of that profiles, you may run